zinuzian/imagelab2018/doc/Report.md

   * **split()** method can do the same but its result is little bit different.
 We can think it as quotient and remainder.

 * Squeezing
+  * torch.squeeze(tensor) deletes dimesion whose size is **1**.
+  * torch.unsqueeze(tensor, dim) adds dimension to "dim" dimension with size 1.

+* Initializing
+To use initialiing method, you should import torch.nn.init (e.g. as init)
+  * init.uniform(tensor, a, b) fills tensor with values drawn from uniform distribution from a(lb) to b(ub).
+  * init.normal(tensor, std) fills tensor with values drawn from normal distribution where standard deviation is std.
+  * init.constant(tensor, val) fills tensor with constant(val).

+### 2. Arithmetic Operation
+You can add, multiply, divide tensors.
+Subtraction is proceeded by adding negative value or operator **-**.

+Broadcasting(do the same thing to all elemnets) is supported.